-In order to receive any payment for achieving the revenue goal for 2009, a threshold level of performance was established.
-This required that 70% of the revenue goal had to be achieved before any payment would be made.
-If actual revenue was between 70% and 85% of the revenue goal, then 50% of the target bonus amount attributable to the revenue target would be payable.
-Progressively higher amounts of bonus payments could be earned based on performance relative to the revenue target, up to a maximum of 200% of the target bonus amount attributable to the revenue goal for greater than 120% achievement of the revenue goal.
-Because the Company achieved 72% of its revenue goal, the bonus attributable to the revenue target for 2009 was therefore paid at 50% of the target bonus amount attributable to such goal.
-The portion of the bonus attributable to the adjusted EBITDA loss was payable upon the accomplishment of an annual Adjusted EBITDA profit.
-Adjusted EBITDA represents our GAAP based net income (loss), adjusted to exclude interest, taxes, depreciation, stock-based compensation expense and any one-time non-cash charges.
-As the Company's 2009 Adjusted EBITDA loss was greater than the target amount, no bonus was paid with respect to this goal.
-The portion of the bonus attributable to the product quality target was payable upon the achievement of 90% of the Company's product quality measure, which is objectively determined based on product quality data.
-Because our product quality measure was 91% in 2009, 100% of the target bonus amount attributable to that goal was paid.
+In order to receive any payment for achieving the revenue goal for 2011, a threshold level of performance was established.
+This required that 88.4% of the revenue goal, or \$75 million in revenue, or 115% of our total 2010 revenue, had to be achieved in order for any payment to be made.
+If actual revenue was between 88.4% and 100% of the revenue goal, then 50% of the target bonus amount attributable to the revenue target would be payable at 88.4% of the goal, with progressively higher amounts of bonus payments earned based on performance relative to the revenue target so that 100% of the target bonus would be payable at the operating plan revenue level.
+It was possible for up to a maximum of 243% of the target bonus amount attributable to the revenue goal, the bonus attributable to the revenue goal, the bonus attributable to the revenue goal, the bonus attributable to the revenue target for 2011 was paid at 52% of the target bonus amount attributable to such goal.